jjqq2013/tmp/README.md

 ### `docker-image-geek` Start a docker-geek in which mount an image to /rootfs (as readonly by default)

-This tool starts a workbench in which you can freely view an image or container without running it.
+You can freely view (or even change) an image or container without running it.
-It starts a docker-geek workbench (a privileged container) in which it
-- mounts the image or container to `/rootfs`
-- mounts the host's rootfs to `/host-rootfs`
-- switches to the **host**'s network namespace

 ```
 docker-image-geek [OPTIONS] IMAGE_ID_OR_NAME [COMMAND [ARGS...]]